tboydston/first-fifty-node-express-api-boilerplate/README.md

 MFA_ENCRYPTION_SECRET=thisisasampletextkey
 # Initialization Vector used encrypt/decrypt MFA secrets stored in database.
 Size is dependant on chosen cipher algorithm.
 MFA_ENCRYPTION_IV=fb1f4b0a7daaada6cae678df32fad0f0

+# Captcha
+# This is a global option to enable or disable all captcha response validation.
+CAPTCHA_ENABLED=true
+# Captcha service used.
+Currently supported options: reCaptchaV2, reCaptchaV3, hCaptcha
+CAPTCHA_PROVIDER=reCaptchaV2
+# Secret issued by captcha provider Note: 6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe is Googles demo key.
+CAPTCHA_SECRET=6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe
+# Threshold uses when no specific override is defined.
+Note: Only used by reCaptchaV3 and hCaptcha enterprise.
+Also note reCaptcha and hCaptcha us inverse scoring methods so make sure to invert the value if you switch providers.
+CAPTCHA_DEFAULT_SCORE_THRESHOLD=0.50
+# Override score values for specific routes.
+Object key should be the path returned in req.path usual "/path".
+CAPTCHA_PATH_SCORE_THRESHOLD_OVERRIDES= {"/demo":0.9}
 ```

 ## Project Structure